DynamoMTL/shopify-pipeline/README.md

     // In the terminal:
     // yarn xxx --someflag
     ```
-    Note that Pipeify will create those for you on project creation.
+    Note that Shopify Pipeline will create those for you on project creation.

 ### API Commands
-Here are the available API commands for Pipeify:
+Here are the available API commands for Shopify Pipeline:

 `serve [-- --env=development]`
   - Starts the webpack-dev-server, deploys a first build to Shopify and launches the theme preview site